- Hemp Products

 Hemp grain is very easy and inexpensive to grow compared to growing hemp for biomass or smokable hemp.
 Commercial farmers consider growing hemp for grain (or fiber, see below) similar to growing corn or wheat.
 It is typically direct-seeded and grown in large acreage fields.
 It is planted very densely, discouraging weeds and is harvested mechanically.

 However, hemp grain does not fetch high prices.
+To make grain a profitable hemp crop requires certain conditions.
 Typically, hemp grain growers might make around $250 to $300 an acre, depending on current hemp grain prices.
 Growing hemp grain is a good option for farmers with large acreage and equipment they can adapt to hemp production.
 Hemp grown for grain can be an excellent rotational crop to plant in between other commodity crops, like wheat, corn or soy.

 The fourth product a hemp plant can be harvested for is what made hemp famous — its fiber.